edersonjseder/pop_movies_involves/README.md

 The app that shows a list of movies using the tmdb API and the data about them on details.
 Here you will find a project that aims to show through REST service request a movie list on screen.
 ___________________________________________________________________________________________________________________________

-Technologies:
-   - Java 8
+##Technologies:
-   - Android SDK
+   - Android SDK with Java 8
    - Retrofit 2 REST library
    - Data manipulation layer
    - Butterknife library